tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 improve this feature.
 See more details on
     [this plugin's blog](http://tokkonopapa.github.io/WordPress-IP-Geo-Block/ "Blog of IP Geo Block").

-4. Support membership `Anyone can register` and [BuddyPress](https://wordpress.org/plugins/buddypress/ "WordPress › BuddyPress « WordPress Plugins") to reduce registration and BuddyPress spam.
+4. Support `Anyone can register` for membership and [BuddyPress](https://wordpress.org/plugins/buddypress/ "WordPress › BuddyPress « WordPress Plugins") to reduce registration spam.
+Registered users can login as membership from anywhere but the request of new user registration or lost password is blocked by the country code.

 5. HTTP Response code can be selectable as `403 Forbidden` to deny access pages, `404 Not Found` to hide pages or even `200 OK` to redirect to the top page.
-You can also have a custom `403.php` in your theme template directory or child theme directory to fit your theme.
+You can also have the custom error page (for example `403.php`) in your theme template directory or child theme directory to fit your theme.

 6. Referer suppressor for external link.
 When you click an external hyperlink on admin screen, http referer will be eliminated to hide a footprint of your